privacycg/storage-access-headers/README.md

 * `retry`: the server requests that the user agent activate the `storage-access` permission, then retry the request.
   * The retried request must include the `Sec-Fetch-Storage-Access: active` header.
 (The user agent must ignore the token if permission is not already granted or if unpartitioned cookies are already accessible.
 In other words, the user agent must ignore the token if the previous request did not include the `Sec-Fetch-Storage-Access: inactive` header.)
   * The `retry` token must be accompanied by the `allowed-origin` [parameter](https://datatracker.ietf.org/doc/html/rfc8941#section-3.1.2-4), which specifies the request initiator that should be allowed to retry the request.
 (A wildcard parameter, i.e. `allowed-origin=*`, is allowed.)
 If the request initiator does not match the `allowed-origin` value, the user agent may ignore this header.
+  * The `retry` token may be accompanied by the `reuse-for` [inner-list](https://datatracker.ietf.org/doc/html/rfc8941#inner-list) [parameter](https://datatracker.ietf.org/doc/html/rfc8941#section-3.1.2-4), which allows the user agent to reuse the activation for the specified same-origin URLs (ignoring query parameters and URL fragment, i.e. only considering origin and path) or paths in subsequent requests, during the lifetime of the embedding document.
+Please read the [relevant security considerations](#reuse-for).

 If the request did not include `Sec-Fetch-Storage-Access: inactive` or `Sec-Fetch-Storage-Access: active`, the user agent may ignore this header (both tokens).

 If the response includes this header, the user agent may renew the `storage-access` permission associated with the request context, since this is a clear signal that the embedded site is relying on the permission.

 Note: it is tempting to try to use [Critical-CH](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Critical-CH) to retry the request, but this usage would be inconsistent with existing usage and patterns for Critical-CH.
 The `Activate-Storage-Access: retry; allowed-origin=<origin>` header requests that the user agent _change_ some details about the request before retrying; whereas Critical-CH is designed to allow the server to request more metadata about the request, without modifying it.
 This proposal therefore does not rely on Critical-CH.

+Note: The `reuse-for` parameter is ignored for `load` response headers.

 ## Key scenarios